istio/istio.io/content/en/blog/2021/zero-config-istio/index.md

 ---
-title: "Life Without CRDs"
+title: "Zero Configuration Istio"
 description: Understanding the benefits Istio brings, even when no configuration is used.
 publishdate: 2021-02-25
 attribution: "John Howard (Google)"
 ---

 Often times when a new user encounters Istio for the first time, they are overwhelmed by the vast feature set exposed by Istio.
-Unfortunately, this occasionally gives the impression that Istio is needlessly complex, and not fit for small teams or clusters.
+Unfortunately, this occasionally gives the impression that Istio is needlessly complex and not fit for small teams or clusters.

-One great part about Istio, however, is that it aims to bring as much value to users out of the box, without any configuration at all.
+One great part about Istio, however, is that it aims to bring as much value to users out of the box without any configuration at all.
 This enables users to get most of the benefits of Istio with minimal efforts.
-For some users with simple requirements, custom configurations may never be required at all, while others will be able to incrementally add Istio configurations as they need them, such as to add ingress routing, fine-tune networking settings, or lock down security policies.
+For some users with simple requirements, custom configurations may never be required at all.
+Others will be able to incrementally add Istio configurations once they are more comfortable and as they need them, such as to add ingress routing, fine-tune networking settings, or lock down security policies.

 ## Getting started